joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 A key benefit of the cloud is the ability to scale dynamically.
 The workload cost should scale linearly with demand.

 You can save costs through automatic scaling.
-Consider the usage metrics and performance to determine the number of instances.
-Choose smaller instances for a highly variable workload and scale out to get the required level of performance rather than up.
+First, consider the usage metrics and performance to determine the number of instances.
+Then, choose smaller instances for a highly variable workload and scale out to get the required level of performance rather than up.
 This choice will enable you to make your cost calculations and estimates granular.

 ##### Pay for the consumption